danwahl/danwahl.github.io/_pages/date-me.md

 - One Hundred Years of Solitude
 - A Confederacy of Dunces
+- The Lathe of Heaven
+    - Also the Hanish Cycle
 - 1950s Science Fiction
 - Everything by Vonnegut and DFW